 But as investors, it's helpful to create a mental distinction between volatility and risk.
 What are the key differences?
-For starters, volatility encompasses the changes in the price of a security, a portfolio, or a market segment both on the upside (see 2019, 2020, and the year to date) and for ill (see 2008).
-So it's possible to have an investment with a lot of volatility that so far has only gone one way: up.
+For starters, volatility encompasses the changes in the price of a security, a portfolio, or a market segment both for good (see 2019-21) and ill (see 2008 and March 2020).
+So it's possible to have an investment with a lot of volatility that so far has gone only one way: up.

 The most intuitive definition of risk, by contrast, is the chance that you won't be able to meet your financial goals and obligations or that you'll have to recalibrate your goals because your investment kitty came up short.

 Through that lens, risk should be the real worry for investors; volatility, not so much.
 A real risk?
 Having to move in with your kids because you don't have enough money to live on your own.
 Volatility?
 Noise on the evening news, and maybe a frosty cocktail on the night the market drops 800 points.

 However, it's easy to see how the two terms have become conflated.
 If you have a short time horizon and you're in a volatile investment, what might be merely volatile for another person is downright risky for you.
 That's because there's a real risk that you could have to sell out and realize a loss when your investment is at a low ebb.

 On the flip side, some of the most volatile investments (namely, stocks) may not be all that risky for you if they help you reach your long-term financial goals.
 And it's possible to completely avoid volatile investments but come up short in the end because your safe investments only generated small returns.
 You were paying too much attention to the short-term noise and missed the big kahuna of risks in the process.